krenalis/krenalis/doc/src/javascript-sdk/data-storages.md

 - Leader information
 - Event queues

+### Data Encoding

+Data is encoded in Base64, unless otherwise specified.
+Notably, in Internet Explorer 11, data is encoded in Base64 starting from UTF-16 rather than UTF-8, distinguished by an underscore ('_') prefix.

 ## cookies

 Below are the cookies that the SDK stores in the user browser.